AadyaRaut/Byte-Battle-Hackathon-7th-Grade/README.md

 # Byte-Battle-Hackathon-7th-Grade
 Byte battle hackathon ideas
 Sustainability @ school
-Water refill helps in planting of trees hi aadya
+Water refill helps in planting of plants
 Logic:-
-1/2 no. of refills   = no. of trees planted
+1/2 no. of refills   = no. of plants planted